Charting the main sequence of star-forming galaxies out to redshifts z<5.7

-The star-forming main sequence effectively quantifies the stellar mass growth of a galaxy with time.
-We can, therefore, compare the evolution of the galaxy stellar mass function as implied by any given main sequence with the observed one.
+The star-forming MS effectively quantifies the stellar mass growth of a galaxy with time.
+We can therefore compare the evolution of the GSMF as implied by any given MS with the observed one.
 The procedure is described in detail in \citet{Leja_2015} and can be summarized as follows.
-At each redshift, the stellar mass for a given GSMF is being `grown' assuming the SFR from the main sequence, causing the GSMF to shift towards higher masses.
+At each redshift, the stellar mass for a given GSMF is being grown assuming the SFR from the MS, causing the GSMF to shift toward higher masses.
 Additionally, mainly due to winds and outflows, a fraction of the mass is ejected from a stellar population, a careful treatment of which has been presented in \citet{Moster_2013}.
-The stellar mass growth with time can, therefore, be expressed as:
+The stellar mass growth with time can therefore be expressed as

 where $R$ is the fraction of the mass lost during passive stellar evolution, starting at 0 and reaching 0.36 after $\sim 10$\,Gyr, assuming the Chabrier IMF.
 However, since most of the mass loss happens during the first 100\,Myr, following \citet{Leja_2015}, we assume it to be instantaneous and fix $R$ at 0.36.